• Skip to primary navigation

 I try to leave out the subjective types of grading and look for things I can grade concretely.
 For example, if we are doing a sculpture, I can grade whether or not the arms and legs stayed together and attached.

 Grading this way made it easier to explain to parents their child’s grade on a Rubric but did not satisfy a full grade in art for me.
-So now I try to give about 3 grades per project in my upper grade levels.
-The first has to do with planning work, uniqueness and design, the second has to do with craftsmanship and the third has to do with writing about the artistic process (Artists habit of mind).
+So now I try to give about 3 grades per project in my upper-grade levels.
+The first has to do with planning work, uniqueness, and design, the second has to do with craftsmanship and the third has to do with writing about the artistic process (Artists habit of mind).
 I have a rubric that all students fill out at the end of a project that reminds them of the entire process they just experienced.
-I feel too often we (administrator, parents and teachers) forget it is the process that counts and not always the final product.
-I feel since students show their strengths in different ways, by giving multiple grades, they have the opportunity to see what areas they excel in, as well as needs improvement in.
+I feel too often we (administrators, parents, and teachers) forget it is the process that counts and not always the final product.
+I feel since students show their strengths in different ways, by giving multiple grades, they have the opportunity to see what areas they excel in, as well as need improvement.

 Patti K.